uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

 - Mobile support: CouchDB stands out, in that it can run on an Android or iOS mobile device.
 In addition to being mobile, the database can also synchronize with a remote master database, allowing the data to be shared easily between mobile devices and servers.
   - Meteor actually provides exactly this for MongoDB; it has a "minimongo" package in the browser that supports Mongo's query language, running it synchronously against an in-memory copy of the collection.
 And with Meteor, you can specify "subscriptions" declaratively that enable bidirectional synchronization while their owner components are in scope.
+- The CouchDB one is actually a fully persisted database, not just an in-memory cache.
+Both are useful, but it's not quite the same thing.

 - CouchDB replication has got to be among the easiest and nicest in the industry.
 Setting up master/master is a breeze.

   - Snapshots: Any changes to a document occur as a revision and appends the information to the file.
 This means you can grab a “snapshot” of the file and copy it to another location even while the database is running without having issues with corruption.
   - This is the main feature I sell when pushing CouchDB.
   - Use it to project events and you'll see what I mean.

+- 🤔 We've found the Postgres json store works just fine for our purposes
+- The reason I rejected PG's JSON store, was it's inability to update fields inside of a JSON doc, without replacing the whole document.
+In your case, does this constraint push you to use more types of smaller documents, or do you just read the whole doc, update it in the application, and then write it back to the DB?
+  - JSONB data-type allows for specific field modifications in the JSON object.
+Operators look ugly in hand-crafted SQL but, works a treat.
+- Does PG's Jason support multi-master sync?
+Native db level support for that feature simplifies a lot of my use cases.
+It'd be interesting to see a SQLite/WebSQL <-> Postgres multi-master syncing system.
+It'd be the equivalent of CouchDB <-> PouchDB.
+Maybe even using the same CouchDB protocol
+  - CouchDB and Couchbase both support only whole document updates.
+So you get document conflicts in those document stores as well, meaning your app needs to understand and handle 409's.
+But those conflicts are relatively easy to handle in most cases, at the cost of a new round trip.
+Mostly it's a matter of downloading the new document state and merging your change to it and re-post.
+If you're using Redux/Vuex/Event Sourcing this becomes trivial to support.
+Another way to handle it is to split a single large document into smaller pieces and write a map/reduce view that returns a composite document.
+That should be possible in Postgres as well with a prepared statement.
+- Mongo really isn't about storing JSON.
+At least that shouldn't be it's selling point.
+The selling point that is since it's basically just a glorified key value store it's very replicable and distributable.
+Postgres is very much not either of those things.
+The JSON is nice for a few things and I use it sometimes but Postgres is and will always be extremely difficult to cluster and replicate.
+  - Postgres 10 added support logical replication.
+It makes horizontal scaling fairly painless.
+  - Until you need to reseed the original master, want to do quick rolling restarts or want any automation in automatic failover.
+PG has a long way to go.
+- Logical replication by default doesn't even handle DDL statements so something as simple as adding a new column requires extra process.
+Postgres is probably the weakest of all relational databases when it comes to scalability, both vertical and horizontal.

+- I use couch, pouch, elasticsearch and sql dbs.
+I never really got the "schemaless" selling point of nosql though.
+I do see the point of storing documents rather than rows for some use cases, or dbs extra strong on searches, etc. But what is the problem with an "add column" or "change datatype" operation is sql..?
+  - Partly because MySQL requires a full table lock and full table copy to implement those operations.
+Much of the nosql movement originated from implementing schema changes on production MySQL databases.
+In many if not most cases, NoSQL is really NoMySQL.
+  - Many other engines, PostgreSQL for example, can add a new column without constraints as a nearly instant metadata change only.
+Data type changes that do not require validation (expanding a VARCHAR vs CHAR to INT) are also rapid.
+- In my experience, "schemaless" just means that I'll have to manage the schema manually through some "updater" scripts.
+Any data without schema is just noise, so if you have any data, it means that you have schema for it somewhere.

 - ## 🎯 [CouchDB 3.0 | Hacker News_202002](https://news.ycombinator.com/item?id=22425834)
 - CouchDB is awesome, full stop.
-While it's missing some popularity from MongoDB and having wide adoption of things like mongoose in lots of open source CMS-type projects, it wins for the (i believe) unique take on map / reduce and writing custom javascript view functions that run on every document, letting you really customize the way you can query slice and access parts of your data...
+While it's missing some popularity from MongoDB and having wide adoption of things like mongoose in lots of open source CMS-type projects, it wins for the (i believe) unique take on map/reduce and writing custom javascript view functions that run on every document, letting you really customize the way you can query slice and access parts of your data...

 - It works very poorly as a relational DB.